carmenelective/cabify-challenge/README.md

 ## cabify-challenge

-**What's your hypothesis about what's going on here?**
+**1. What's your hypothesis about what's going on here?**
 Amazon does have users interacting with the auto purchase section and does have  users aspiring to purchase cars, but data shows users are purchasing the little accessories: auto stickers, motor oil, and wiper blades, for some reason  users are leaving the automobile purchase section.

-**Based on your hypothesis, detail your next steps.
+**2.Based on your hypothesis, detail your next steps.
 How will you approach this challenge?
 What needs to be done?**

 The business goal is to sell more cars and more spare parts for cars, through a customer journey people who buy car  require advice  and a more detailed customer service.